Decrease Battery Testing Time Using Multisine EIS

 It is possible to tackle the problem from the other side.
 That is, take a signal definition that is known to have low peak values for given power and try to impose the desired frequency spectrum onto the signal.
 An example for low peak factor signals is the frequency modulated (FM) signal and it is possible to impose the desired spectrum onto an FM signal.
 Using this approach, Schroeder reported the closed form expression for the phase shown in Equation 2 below.

-where capital phi subscript n is the phase of the eta to the power of th harmonic and rho subscript i is the amplitude of the ith harmonic.
+where is the phase of the harmonic and is the amplitude of the ith harmonic.
 For most setsof interest in EIS, the Schroeder signal has a higher peak factor than the result of the phase optimization described above.
 Anecdotally, the phase set generated by Equation 2 results in a lower peak factor signal than our algorithm if one were to use all existing harmonics between 1 and n.
 The logarithmically spaced frequencies used in typical EIS experiments, on the other hand, very sparsely fill the integral harmonics and the FM signal does not work as well.

 Calculating Noise